Oksana0020/altavista/README.md

 # Deployment

-Altavista Well-being center project was deployed to a hosting platform GitHub through main branch.
+Altavista Well-being centre project was deployed to a hosting platform GitHub through main branch.
 •	The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch